benhenshaw/rhythm/doc/final.md

 ### Assets
 #### Bitmap Graphics Files
-Here is an example header for a Portable Arbitrary Map, for a file with a width and height of 256, in RGBA format, one byte per channel:
+Portable Arbitrary Map is a simple file format consisting of a plain (ASCII) text header and a block of uncompressed pixel data.
+It was chosen for its simplicity and widespread support in image conversion software.
+Here is an example file header for an image with a width and height of 256, in RGBA format, with one byte per channel:

 ~~~C
 P7